-The Bancorp is further currently restricted as to the payment of dividends by the memorandum of understanding with the FRB SF.
-As a result of losses incurred in the second, third, and fourth quarters of 2009, we were expected to inform and consult with the Federal Reserve supervisory staff prior to declaring or paying any dividends and we have agreed under the memorandum of understanding with the FRB SF that we will not, without the FRB SF's prior written approval, declare or pay any dividends, make any payments on trust preferred securities, or make any other capital distributions.
-In February, 2012, Bancorp received Federal Reserve approval to make payments on our Series B Preferred Stock and Junior Subordinated Notes.
+We have agreed under the memorandum of understanding with the FRB SF that Bancorp will not, without the FRB SF's prior written approval, declare or pay any dividends, make any payments on trust preferred securities, or make any other capital distributions.
+In February, 2013, Bancorp received Federal Reserve approval to make payments on our Series B Preferred Stock and Junior Subordinated Notes.
 There can be no assurance that our regulators will approve such payments or dividends in the future.